jivi001/logistics_optimizer_desktop/README.md

 **Built with ❤️ for the logistics industry**

-© 2025 Nexus Route AI.
+© 2025 Route AI.
 All rights reserved.

 **Version**: 1.0.0 | **Last Updated**: November 1, 2025